xdave/keyid/README.md

 ./keyid -mode generate -playlist 'My Cool Playlist 2024' -startWith 'Cafe Del Mar'
 ```

-- NOTE: You must provide a track to start with from your source playlist when in `generate` mode.
+- NOTE: You can provide a track to start with from your source playlist when in `generate` mode.
+- NOTE: Generate mode can randomize the order of the tracks it looks at in the provided playlist, so you can run it multiple times to get a new selection if it doesn't generate something useful (see `-random` flag)
 - NOTE: Track printout has 4 columns, BPM, Key, Energy, and Artist+Title, for example:
   - `122 10A     6       Serious Dancers - In The Beginning (Hernan Cattaneo & Simply City Remix)`